fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Feb 23
-Pick one of these and come to class ready to share what you learned.
+Pick one of these fairly carefully and come to class ready to share what you learned---particularly the big picture takeaways.
+Or feel free to skim both and comment on key similarities and differences.
+You will need to write about one (or both) in your reflection for the week.
 - William Boyd, "Making Meat: Science, Technology, and American Poultry Production", 631--664.
 - Mark Finlay, "Hogs, antibiotics, and the industrial environments of postwar agriculture", 237--254.